hanjingo/doc/SYSTEM_DESIGN/architectural.md

 ### Client-Server Architecture

-The Client-Server Architecture is used when data in a shared database to be accessed from a range of locations.
-Because servers can be replicated, may be used when the load on a system is variable.
+The Client-Server Architecture is used when data in a shared database is accessed from a range of locations.
+Because servers can be replicated, they may be used when the load on a system is variable.

 In a client-server architecture, the functionality of the system is organized into services, with each service delivered from a separate server.
 Clients are users of these services and access servers to make use of them.